Tiptree: History

-The population of the civil parish at the 2011 census was 9,152.
+Messing Maypole Mill is a Grade II* listed tower mill located in the village.

+Tiptree did not become a parish until 1934.
+The area which became known as Tiptree Heath was previously part of seven different parishes: Tolleshunt Knights, Inworth, Messing, Great Braxted, Great Wigborough, Tollesbury, and Tolleshunt D'arcy, with sections of the heath known as Whittakers Heath, Sadlers Heath, Messing Heath and Paternoster Heath.

 The village has been expanding rapidly for several years with large numbers of new houses and estates being built, though it stills retains the title of being a village.
 The 'village' status was the subject of a local referendum in 1999 but residents and secondary school pupils rejected town status.
 Tiptree is amongst the contenders for the title of 'largest village in England'.

-Tiptree has four primary schools: St Luke's Church of England Primary school, Milldene Primary School, Tiptree Heath Primary School and Baynard's Primary School.
-Thurstable School provides secondary and sixth form education.
-Messing Maypole Mill, a Grade II* listed tower mill, and the preserves company Wilkin & Sons, whose products use the village name as part of their brand, are located in the village.

-Tiptree is within the City of Colchester and is administered by Tiptree Parish Council, Colchester City Council and Essex County Council.
-It is within in the Parliamentary constituency of Witham.
+At the 2021 census the population of the parish was 9,628.
+It had been 9,152 at the 2011 census.

 Tiptree was the site of the Tiptree sneeze, an event that occurred on 22 February 2014 at a concert by the London Central Fellowship Band at St. Luke's Parish Church where a trombonist sneezed into his trombone while playing.
 A video of the event was posted to YouTube and went viral in 2014.